-- You can minimise costs of your training program over the long term because you can gauge effectiveness and monitor ROI through sales success, like closed deals on an ongoing basis.
+- You can minimise costs of your training programme over the long term because you can gauge effectiveness and monitor ROI through sales success, like closed deals on an ongoing basis.

 - Building a rep’s sales skills helps them sell more effectively.
 This enables you to drive higher performance and create a culture of learning in your workplace.

-How Highspot Helps you Build the Right Sales Training Program
+How Highspot Helps you Build the Right Sales Training Programme

-Other ways we help you build a program that benefits your sales reps — and your business:
+Other ways we help you build a programme that benefits your sales reps — and your business:

 - We guide reps with contextual learning content by using AI-driven sales playbooks.
 This helps them have successful conversations and improves go-to-market initiatives by 50%.